Sevastipol/badui/README.md

 HOW TO PLAY:
 ---------------------------
 The user has to pass a newly implemented captcha verification to buy the Blåhaj.
-To do this, click the 'i am not a robot' button and then solve the captcha, the captcha requires the user to select all the bats, but doesn't unspecific on which type. (you must **choose all the bats which are animals**, and none of the baseball bats)
+To do this, click the 'i am not a robot' button and then solve the captcha, the captcha requires the user to select all the bats, but is unspecific on which type. (you must **choose all the bats which are animals**, and none of the baseball bats)
 Once you've selected the bats, click submit.

 WHEN SOLVED: